rachmadvwp/CarSNN/README.md

 # CarSNN (updated)
 Implementation of CarSNN: An Efficient Spiking Neural Network for Event-Based Autonomous Cars on the Loihi Neuromorphic Chip

-If you used these results in your research, please refer to the paper
+(Updated) If you used these results in your research, please refer to the paper
 ```
 A. Viale, A. Marchisio, M. Martina, G. Masera and M. Shafique, "CarSNN: An Efficient Spiking Neural Network for Event-Based Autonomous Cars on the Loihi Neuromorphic Research Processor," 2021 International Joint Conference on Neural Networks (IJCNN), Virtual Event, July 2021.
 ```